 For information on the FTA rules of origin specific to importing into the United States, see the U.S. Customs and Border Protection presentation--Agreements and Preference Programs NOT Based on Tariff Shift Rules.

-There are no special documentary requirements for U.S.-Jordan Free Trade Agreement-qualified shipments.
-The documentary requirements for goods shipped under the U.S.-Jordan Free Trade Agreement are identical to requirements for goods shipped outside the Free Trade Agreement.
+The documentation requirements for goods shipped under the FTA are identical to requirements for goods shipped outside the Free Trade Agreement.

 For shipments to Jordan, exporters are required to provide:

 Invoices do not have to be written in Arabic, but if an invoice is written in English or another language, the importer is required to provide an Arabic translation.
 Typically, this is done in handwriting on the actual invoice.
 The U.S. Commercial Service in Jordan can provide translation services.

 - Commercial invoice indicating value, weight, freight and insurance charges etc. Invoices should be notarized by the Jordanian embassy or consulate in the U.S. Certification by the local chamber of commerce is sufficient in cases where a Jordanian consulate is not available.